JhinBoard/jhintext/README.md

 -   [tolgee](https://github.com/tolgee/tolgee-platform) -- Elegant i18n collaborative editing platform

 Thanks a lot to the community for providing such powerful and simple libraries, so that we can focus more on the implementation of the product logic, and we hope that in the future our projects will also provide a more easy-to-use knowledge base for everyone.

-[Some amazing companies](./docs/jobs/summary.md), including AFFiNE are looking for developers!
-Are you interested in helping build with AFFiNE and/or its partners?
-Check out some of the latest [jobs available](./docs/jobs/summary.md).

 ## License